FX-Wood/Domblenon/README.md

 To read about the making of this project, please see [my-process](https://github.com/FX-Wood/DombleHost/blob/master/my-process.md)

 ## Issues/bugs
-Please submit any issues to the original repo:
+Please submit any issues or bugs you find!